NateEag/next-vcs/readme.md

 matching a certain pattern, there are no defaults in place for that, so you drown in noise if you don't know how not to.

+It does not provide file locking.
+Yes, file locking is stupid if your format is merge-friendly and diffable, but if it is not, about the best thing you can do is say "warning; I'm working on this."
+Some hooks and an agreed-upon central locking service would let you implement this - 'locked' files can just be marked read-only in your working copy.
+Obviously rigorous locking is not compatible with

 ## Other People's Thoughts